FreedomIntelligence/SepsisAgent/README.md

 The ablation shows that reinforcement learning in the Clinical World Model environment is the main driver of policy-value improvement.
 The final stage also improves intrinsic patient-dynamics prediction, including in-hospital mortality (IHM) and 24-hour vasopressor requirement (VR), even without simulator access during evaluation.

+## 🙏 Acknowledgement

+We gratefully acknowledge the [MIMIC Code Repository](https://github.com/MIT-LCP/mimic-code) for providing valuable reference implementations and resources for processing MIMIC critical care data.
+Our data processing pipeline was developed with reference to this project.

+The data used in this work are derived from [MIMIC-IV](https://physionet.org/content/mimiciv/), a publicly available, de-identified electronic health record dataset hosted on PhysioNet.

 ## 📖 Citation